braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Revenue" %}
-<i>Revenue</i> is the total revenue in dollars from campaign recipients within the set [primary conversion window]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events).
+<i>Revenue</i> is the total revenue in dollars from campaign recipients within the set <a href='/docs/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events'>primary conversion window</a>.
 {% endif %}

-{% if include.metric == "Sends or Messages Sent" %}
+{% if include.metric == "Messages Sent" %}
-<i>Sends</i> or <i>Messages Sent</i> is the total number of messages sent in a campaign.
+<i>Messages Sent</i> is the total number of messages sent in a campaign.
+After launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.
+This doesn’t mean the message was received or delivered to a device, only that the message was sent.
+{% endif %}

+{% if include.metric == "Sends" %}
+<i>Sends</i> is the total number of messages sent in a campaign.
 After launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.
 This doesn’t mean the message was received or delivered to a device, only that the message was sent.
 {% endif %}

 {% if include.metric == "Sends to Carrier" %}